 The key for food tours is that your photos and content need to make their mouths water.
 Once you’ve covered that, here are some ideas for other bases to touch:

-If you really think about it. it’s fun, you get to use your creative juices, you inspire curiosity… but importantly you Exhibit Your Expertise, which is one of the 6 keys to a B.E.T.T.E.R Tour Description!
+If you really think about it, it’s fun, you get to use your creative juices, you inspire curiosity…but more importantly you exhibit your expertise, which is one of the 6 keys to a B.E.T.T.E.R. tour description!

 How Food Tour Operators Are Doing This Right Now

-Even better is this example from Food Tours of San Francisco.
-They have done an excellent job of creating a bit of curiosity – who wouldn’t be interested in trying President Obama’s favorite dim sum?
+A great example is Food Tours of San Francisco(opens in a new tab).
+They have done an excellent job of creating a bit of curiosity — who wouldn’t be interested in trying President Obama’s favorite dim sum?
 I’m desperate to go on this tour because it made me feel irrationally desperate to try Chef Han’s Szechuan cuisine!
-Naming the chef instead of the restaurant is an inspired move – it takes us away from impersonal brand names and gives us something we can connect with.
+Naming the chef instead of the restaurant is an inspired move: it takes us away from impersonal brand names and gives us something we can connect with.

 Of course, if you visit Shane’s own website Chicago Food Planet Tours(opens in a new tab), you’ll see that the itinerary of each tour is laid out right there in a lot of detail.